Key Summary

 Once you’ve taken time to understand what sets you apart, your customers, and what makes them tick, it’s time to apply it and personalize the customer experience.
 Get to know each of your customers and tailor their experience to their needs and preferences.

 I’ll give you an example from my own business.
 I’ve recently put a lot of time into my systems and processes and mapping out my customer journey.
 Inevitably though… I work with someone once in a while who struggles to adhere to my perfect little system.
-I work hard to try to understand what they need in our working together to get the most successful results and apply changes to my system when needed.
+I work hard to try to understand what they need in our work together to get the most successful results and apply changes to my system when needed.

 - Sending out a personalized gift with something they mentioned they LOVE in your Strategy Call

-- Sending a thank you card after your initial meeting
+- Sending a thank-you card after your initial meeting

 - When you use templates, customize them for who you’re talking to and working with